Finger Bun Hot Cross Buns

 Every year my favourite thing to bake for Easter isn't actually chocolate related.
 In fact it is bread related.
 These Hot Cross Buns are fluffy and light and are just as good if not better than any you can buy.
 Every year I dream up a new flavour and this year's is inspired by an Australian classic: the finger bun!

-A finger bun is one of those classic after school Australian snacks.
+A finger bun is one of those classic after school Australian snacks that you can also have for breakfast.
 I have very fond memories of these pink icing topped buns usually dusted with coconut but I've also seen sprinkles on top of some.
 It has been quite a few years since I ate one as the shops selling these slowly dwindle in favour of newer, glossier bakeries with a glistening rotation of alluring baked goods.
 I hope they never die out though (and one can always be found in a country town which is where I usually buy custard tarts, finger buns, pies and vanilla slices from).

 And while these don't have the finger shape, they do have all of the finger bun flavour as they would be considered close cousins as far as ingredients are concerned.
 Don't let the lack of finger bother you I promise (and really you can have two, I won't tell ;)).